-THE LATEST: Hurricane Marco aims for Louisiana, Laura future still uncertain
+THE LATEST: Marco impacts coast, Watching Laura closely

 Latest Weather Blog

-THE LATEST: Hurricane Marco aims for Louisiana, Laura future still uncertain
+THE LATEST: Marco impacts coast, Watching Laura closely

-A HURRICANE WARNING has been issued for Assumption Parish and around the title lakes.
+Environmental factors have significantly diminished Tropical Storm Marco.
+Outer rainbands are struggling to hold together and all the watches and warnings have been removed from the Baton Rouge Metro area.
+The largest impacts will be isolated to the coast in the form of storm surge and strong winds.
+Isolated showers could be strong over the Baton Rouge area today, and the main threat is the possibility of isolated tornados.
+There will be periods of sunshine today between showers and storms.

-A HURRICANE WATCH has been issued for parts of southeast Louisiana, including St. Mary Parish.
-A watch is issued when tropical storm/hurricane force winds are likely in the next 48 hours.
-This is all ahead of what is expected to become Hurricane Marco.
+?? #BatonRouge: Marco is a DUD, not a bad day at all ??, relatively speaking.
+Important to note that we could still have some gusty showers and coastal areas could still have wind and surge but apart from that, impacts will be minor. pic.twitter.com/Ae4H2ueCuW— Josh Eachus (@DrJoshWX) August 24, 2020

-A TROPICAL STORM WARNING Has been issued for Ascension, East Baton Rouge, East Feliciana, Iberville, Livingston, Pointe Coupee, and Tangipahoa, St. James, West Baton Rouge, West Feliciana parishes.
-A Tropical Storm Watch has been issued for all remaining parts of the viewing area.
-A watch is issued when tropical storm/hurricane force winds are likely in the next 48 hours.
-This is all ahead of what is expected to become Hurricane Marco.
+A TROPICAL STORM WARNING Has been issued for Assumption, St. James, and St. Mary parishes.

 A STORM SURGE WARNING has been issued from Sabine Pass eastward to the Alabama/Florida border, including Lake Pontchartrain, Lake Maurepas, Lake Borgne, and Mobile Bay.
 3 - 5 feet of water is expected in Lake Maurepas, Lake Pontchartrain and in the Grand Isle area west through St. Mary Parish.